alpoloz/leafdb/design.md

   and then flipping the meta page (meta0/meta1).
 - Read transactions pin the mmap during the transaction and use the meta snapshot chosen at Begin time.
+- Freed pages are reusable only when no active reader can see them; pending frees are promoted to the freelist when their TxID is older than the oldest active reader.

 ## Implementation Decisions